mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 * Step by step command to assemble the image.
 * Startup commands and arguments which is need during the container start.

-## Then why Kubernetes is needed here?
+# Then what is the purpose of  Kubernetes here?

 We will go back to our office.
 Developers, testers, system administrators, service desk engineers are enough to run the business.
 But why we managers are needed there?
 They all are great, but someone should be available to manage and give a vision to them.

 That is what the Kubernetes does here.

-## Is that the only solution available to manage the containers?
+# Is that the only solution available to manage the containers?

 <figure>
   <img src="/assets/images/kuberneties/KubernetesForManagers/DiffrentOptiontoMoveConatiner.png" alt="Image 1">